lovoo/grpc-android-demo/README.md

 Run the server from Android Studio by right-clicking the `Server.java` in the `lib_hello_grpc` module.
 This also creates a suitable run configuration which you can use to run the server again later.
+After importing the project here will be errors which are automatically resolved during the first build via code generation.
 Make sure, that only one server instance runs at a time (at least if you attempt to use the same port).

 Incoming requests are logged on stdout.